dh-atlas/white-book/Whitebook.md

 ## **Biflow** {#biflow}

-BIFLOW (Bilingualism in Florentine and Tuscan Works, website: [https://catalogobiflow.vedph.it/](https://catalogobiflow.vedph.it/)) is a research project funded by the European Research Council and hosted by Ca’ Foscari University of Venice and EHESS (École des hautes études en sciences sociales), Paris.
+BIFLOW (Bilingualism in Florentine and Tuscan Works, website: [https://catalogobiflow.vedph.it/](https://catalogobiflow.vedph.it/)) is a research project funded by the European Research Council and hosted by the Ca’ Foscari University of Venice and EHESS (École des hautes études en sciences sociales), Paris.
 Directed by Prof. Antonio Montefusco, the project investigates literary documents that circulated simultaneously in multiple languages in medieval Tuscany, particularly in Florence, from the late 13th to the early 15th century.

-The project’s primary outcome is an RDF-based catalogue, accessible through a SPARQL endpoint[^123] implemented with the tool RDF store-js[^124] (which was last updated in 2016, raising concerns about its long-term viability), or via a more user-friendly website interface.
-However, it is worth noting that the data provided through this service doesn’t fully align with the catalogue’s RDF serializations, particularly regarding the base URI of entities and properties.
+The project’s primary outcome is an RDF-based catalogue, accessible through a SPARQL endpoint[^129] implemented with the tool RDF store-js[^130] (which was last updated in 2016, raising concerns about its long-term viability), or via a more user-friendly website interface.
+However, it is worth noting that the data provided through this service doesn’t fully align with the catalogue’s RDF serialisations, particularly regarding the base URI of entities and properties.

-The catalogue is organized into entries collecting bilingual textual dossiers, which include the source text and its various translations.
+The catalogue is organised into entries collecting bilingual textual dossiers, which include the source text and its various translations.
 Each dossier is identified by a code derived from the author’s name and the work’s title.
-Every dossier provides a content summary, essential bibliography, and an interactive graph showing relationships between versions—though currently, the graph functionality appears to be impaired.
+Every dossier provides a content summary, an essential bibliography, and an interactive graph showing relationships between versions—though currently, the graph functionality appears to be impaired.

 Within each dossier, descriptive sub-entries for each text version offer varying degrees of detail on textual history, manuscript tradition, and editorial history.
-Sub-entries are denoted by a letter added to the dossier code: uppercase for source texts, lowercase for translations.
+Sub-entries are denoted by a letter added to the dossier code: uppercase for source texts, and lowercase for translations.
 All texts include a census and description of the codices comprising their textual traditions.
-The manuscripts are described with essential information and links to other cataloging sites.
+The manuscripts are described with essential information and links to other cataloguing sites.
 However, links to authority records are missing for works and authors.
 Users can download the entire dossier—including entries for each version and the manuscript census—in PDF and RDF formats.
 The RDF documents lack information about data provenance.

 The catalogue supports querying via full-text search or by author/translator, manuscripts, title, incipit/explicit, language, genre, and textual typology.

 While the catalogue has an associated ISSN code and each dossier includes the editor’s name and attribution, the website lacks permalinks to dossiers and other catalogue objects.

-The catalogue’s data model is formalized as an OWL ontology—the Biflow-Toscana Bilingue ontology—visualizable with the WebVOWL[^125] tool and documented with Ontospy.[^126] This ontology expands on existing models, particularly eFRBRoo, CIDOC-CRM, and the Biblissima ontology.[^127]
+The catalogue’s data model is formalised as an OWL ontology—the Biflow-Toscana Bilingue ontology—visualisable with the WebVOWL[^131] tool and documented with Ontospy.[^132] This ontology expands on existing models, particularly eFRBRoo, CIDOC-CRM, and the Biblissima ontology.[^133]

 The catalogue’s completion status remains unclear.
-The dataset isn’t available for wholesale download and appears accessible only through the Biflow website, potentially jeopardizing its long-term preservation.
+The dataset isn’t available for wholesale download and appears accessible only through the Biflow website, potentially jeopardising its long-term preservation.
 The website requires refinement, notably in its publications section.
 Moreover, the English version is incomplete and only partially translated.

 ### **FAIRness evaluation summary** {#fairness-evaluation-summary-12}